Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 detect magic, discern lies, light, see invisibility, prayer, animate objects;* Price 85,000 gp.

+### Cancellation
-**Cancellation:** This dreaded rod is a bane to magic items, for its touch drains an item of all magical properties.
+This dreaded rod is a bane to magic items, for its touch drains an item of all magical properties.
 The item touched must make a DC 23 Will save to prevent the rod from draining it.
 If a creature is holding it at the time, then the item can use the holder's